pnlbwh/diskusage-logging/README.md

 Who can we blame for using all our disk space?
 Find out here.

+# Install

+Note: the current version of lubridate, in CRAN, requires a newer compiler than is available on CentOS 6.
+Install and activate devtoolset-3-toolchain *before installing*.

+Install prerequisites by running the following command in R:

+  > install.packages('ggplot2', 'data.table', 'xtable', 'magrittr', 'lubridate')

 # Config

 Put each file system's target directory (the one you're interested in) in a